What is Data Modeling?

 An entity not having the ability to be uniquely identified by its attributes is a weak entity.
-Weak entities rely on the relationship with other entity.
+Weak entities rely on the relationship with other entities.
 A double rectangle represents a weak entity in the ER diagram.
 For example – a bank account cannot be uniquely identified without knowing the bank to which the account belongs, so a bank account is a weak entity.

 4. Graph Model

-Graph model, together with graph databases, has found an increased use for describing complex relationships within data sets, particularly in social media, recommender, and fraud detection applications.
+Graph model, together with graph databases, has increased use for describing complex relationships within data sets, particularly in social media, recommender, and fraud detection applications.
 Scientists describe their system as a connected graph of relationships and nodes using the graph model.
 Graph data models are used for text analysis, creating models that uncover relationships among data points within documents.

 Advantages of Data Modeling

 - To represent data objects offered by the functional team accurately is the primary purpose behind designing a data model.

 - A detailed data model is required for building the database.